TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 To get an instance of a soft reference parser, it is recommended to use the :php:`TYPO3\CMS\Core\DataHandling\SoftReference\SoftReferenceParserFactory` class.
 This factory class already holds all registered instances of the parsers.
-They can be simply retrieved with the :php:`getSoftReferenceParser` method.
+They can be retrieved with the :php:`getSoftReferenceParser` method.
 You have to provide the desired key as the first and only argument.

 .. code-block:: php